What is Liberty?

 No person – or group – has a right to use force to impose their will on others.

 Ron Paul said, “Government should never be able to do anything you can’t do“.

 This means that if you can’t steal from your neighbor, you can’t give government the power to steal on your behalf.

 You can not delegate a right to someone else if you do not first have that right yourself.

-It makes no difference how many people vote to give government a power which they don't individually have.
+It makes no difference how large a group is that votes to give government a power which they as individuals do not have.

 The majority does not have the right to use government force against the minority.